View Chrome device details

-As an administrator, you can find details about the Chrome devices in your domain in the Google Admin console.
+As an administrator, you can find details about the devices running Chrome OS in your domain in the Google Admin console.
 You can see the user of each device as well as review information, such as serial number, enrollment date, and last synchronization.
 You can also create organizational units to apply settings to different groups of devices.

 - Click Devices.

 On the Chrome devices page, you can see the following details for each of your users' Chrome devices.

 |Serial number||Chrome device serial number.
 Click Serial Number to see general information about the device.
 To see the serial number before signing in to the device, press Alt+V.|

 |Status||Displays whether or not the device is in use, for example Provisioned or Deprovisioned.|

 |Asset ID||The administrator-annotated asset identifier.
 To see the ID and the Chrome OS version number, press Alt+V before signing in to an enrolled device.
 You can also see the ID on the chrome://policy page.
 You can update this field manually in the Custom fields section or during enrollment with the Asset identifier during enrollment feature.|